Effective: February 7, 2022

 If you wish to report an accessibility issue, have any questions or need assistance, please contact customer support.

 Maintaining compliance and managing risks in today’s dynamic business environment and multiple regulatory and industry requirements can prove to be very daunting.
-Let us use our expertise to help you navigate the rough and challenging terrain.
-We assist small and mid-sized companies to assess and improve their IT General and internal controls, perform readiness assessment for regulatory audits such as HIPAA, SOX, and GLBA.
-And we help them to perform actual audit, including financial statements audit or review, SOX section 404 audit, and SOC 1, 2 and 3 audits to provide assurance to their relevant stakeholders.
+We leverage our expertise and resources to help small and mid-size organizations to navigate the rough and challenging terrain.
+We assist entities to assess and improve their cybersecurity, perform readiness assessment for regulatory audits such as HIPAA, ISO 27001, SOX, GLBA, FFIEC Examination, CMMC, CCPA, SOC 1 or 2, SOC 2 + CSA STAR attestation.
+We perform actual audit, including SOC 1, 2 and 3, SOC 2 + CSA STAR attestation, and other compliance, regulatory, and security audits for providing assurance to relevant stakeholders.
 Please check out each category below for more details.